White Tower (Tower of London): History

 Richard II was imprisoned at the Tower of London and abdicated there in 1399; according to tradition, the event took place in the White Tower.
 In the 1490s a new floor was added to the White Tower, creating extra storage.
 Architecturally virtually no trace remains of the White Tower's forebuilding, although it appears in a manuscript drawing c.
 1500 depicting the imprisonment of Charles, Duke of Orléans and was recorded in a plan of 1597.
 It was demolished in 1674.
 On 17 June that year, during the course of the demolition, bones belonging to two children were discovered beneath the stairs in the forebuilding.
 It was assumed that they belonged to the Princes in the Tower.
 The remains were re-interred in Westminster Abbey.
 The story of the Princes in the Tower is one of the most infamous stories related to the castle.
 After the death of Edward IV his 12-year-old son was declared king as Edward V, but never crowned.
 Richard Duke of Gloucester was named Lord Protector while the prince was too young to rule.
 Edward was confined to the Tower of London along with his younger brother, Richard of Shrewsbury.
 The Duke of Gloucester was then proclaimed King Richard III in July 1483.
 The princes had last been seen in public in June 1483; the most likely reason for their disappearance is that they were murdered late in the summer of 1483.

 By the Tudor period, the science of fortification had changed to deal with powerful cannons.
 The new designs, with low angled bastions, were not emulated at the Tower of London.
 All the same, some adaptations to use cannons were made; the changes included adding a timber platform to the top of the White Tower for cannon emplacements.
 The weight of the guns damaged the roof so that it had to be reinforced.
-The one documented use of these cannon was during Wyatt's rebellion in 1554 and they were ineffective.
+The one documented use of these cannons was during Wyatt's rebellion in 1554 and they were ineffective.
 The Office of Ordnance and Office of Armoury were headquartered at the Tower of London until the 17th century.
 Their presence influenced activity at the castle and led to it becoming the country's most important military store.
 In the 1560s two armouries were created in the White Tower and by the reign of Elizabeth I (1558–1603) most of the gunpowder at the Tower was stored in the White Tower.
 By the last quarter of the 16th century the castle was a tourist attraction with visitors allowed inside despite its use by the Offices of Ordnance and Armoury.
-Its role in providing storage directly impacted on the White Tower's structure and posts were added to support the floors.
+Its role in providing storage directly impacted on the White Tower's structure, and posts were added to support the floors.
 In 1636 a hole was knocked through the White Tower's north wall to ease the movement of provisions.
 In 1639–1640 the White Tower's external appearance was changed, with much of its facing material replaced.